patroni/patroni/docs/faq.rst

     Take care to not cause a failover in the cluster!
 You might be interested in checking :ref:`patronictl_pause`.

+How can I reduce repetitive heartbeat log lines during normal operation?
+    If your logs are too noisy because of repeated lines like ``Lock owner: ...`` and ``no action.
+I am ...``, configure ``log.deduplicate_heartbeat_logs: true``.

+    You can set it either in the Patroni YAML file (:ref:`log_settings`) or with ``PATRONI_LOG_DEDUPLICATE_HEARTBEAT_LOGS=true``.

+    Keep in mind this reduces log volume by suppressing repeated heartbeat messages, but you also lose per-loop heartbeat visibility that can help during failover diagnostics.

 What occurs if I change a Postgres GUC that requires a reload?
     When you change the dynamic or the local configuration as explained in the previous questions, Patroni will take care of reloading the Postgres configuration for you.